-Opinions vary with regard to the levels at which average global temperature and CO2 concentration will need to be in the future.
-According to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), it is necessary to stabilize atmospheric CO2 at 450 parts per million or lower in order to keep average temperatures from rising more than 2 degrees Celsius on a global basis.
+The United Nations Framework Convention on Climate Change states that to stabilize the climate system it is necessary to keep average temperatures from rising more than 2 degrees Celsius on a global basis.
 Based on this, we have calculated that "well-to-wheel" CO2 emissions for new vehicles-including "well-to-tank" emissions, from primary energy extraction through fuel refinement and delivery to customers, in which automakers are not involved, along with fuel consumption during operation-need to be reduced by 90% in 2050 compared with levels in 2000.

 To help achieve this 90% reduction, we see the need to further improve the fuel efficiency of internal combustion engines in the short term, and in the longer term, to bring about widespread use of electric and fuel-cell vehicles, making use of renewable energy sources to provide the power they need.
 We are bolstering our development of new technologies with this long-term scenario in mind.
 Specifically, we are concentrating our efforts on two pillars: Zero Emission, which involves widespread use of zero-emission vehicles in a holistic approach to promote a sustainable society, and PURE DRIVE, which reduces CO2 emissions by developing fuel-efficient internal combustion engine technologies and introducing them into the market.